by Leigha Woods,

 SMEs offer strengths that directly support operational pressures and service improvements across the NHS:

-Innovation: SMEs often bring the bold ideas, digital tools and creative solutions that larger suppliers can struggle to deliver at pace.
+• Innovation: SMEs often bring the bold ideas, digital tools and creative solutions that larger suppliers can struggle to deliver at pace.

-Flexibility and speed: With fewer layers of decision‑making, SMEs can tailor solutions quickly – a crucial strength for an NHS that needs to adapt rapidly to changing demands.
+• Flexibility and speed: With fewer layers of decision‑making, SMEs can tailor solutions quickly – a crucial strength for an NHS that needs to adapt rapidly to changing demands.

-Value for money: SMEs regularly offer cost‑effective, scalable options that help organisations deliver more with tight budgets.
+• Value for money: SMEs regularly offer cost‑effective, scalable options that help organisations deliver more with tight budgets.

 These strengths align with key national priorities, including the new guidance ‘Doing business with the health sector: a guide for buyers and small and medium-sized enterprises (SMEs)’ the Procurement Act 2023, and the wider transformation agenda.

-Our framework agreements aren’t just about compliance and speed – they also create more opportunities for SMEs to succeed and enable to the NHS to access their products and services compliantly.
+Our framework agreements aren’t just about compliance and speed – they also create more opportunities for SMEs to succeed and enable the NHS to access their products and services compliantly.

-We run all the due diligence upfront, so NHS buyers can choose from trusted SME suppliers without the hassle of long, complex processes.
+• Pre‑approved supplier lists: We run all the due diligence upfront, so NHS buyers can choose from trusted SME suppliers without the hassle of long, complex processes.

-Clear documentation, call‑off routes and ready‑made terms reduce admin and give SMEs a fair chance to compete.
+• Faster, more efficient procurement: Clear documentation, call‑off routes and ready‑made terms reduce admin and give SMEs a fair chance to compete.

-Categories and listings make it easier for buyers to discover SME solutions they may not otherwise come across.
+• Better visibility of innovation: Categories and listings make it easier for buyers to discover SME solutions they may not otherwise come across.

-Every framework agreement aligns with public procurement regulations and NHS policy, meaning organisations can meet SME and social value commitments with confidence.
+• Built‑in compliance: Every framework agreement aligns with public procurement regulations and NHS policy, meaning organisations can meet SME and social value commitments with confidence.

 SME breakdown on NHS SBS framework agreements

-• Business Services – 250 suppliers, 153 are SMEs, which accounts for 61% of all suppliers
+• Business Services – 250 suppliers, 153 are SMEs, accounting for 61% of all suppliers

-• Construction & Estates – 768 suppliers, 496 are SMEs, which accounts for 65% of all suppliers
+• Construction & Estates – 768 suppliers, 496 are SMEs, accounting for 65% of all suppliers

-• Digital & IT – 242 suppliers, 143 are SMEs, which accounts for 59% of all suppliers
+• Digital & IT – 242 suppliers, 143 are SMEs, accounting for 59% of all suppliers

-• Health – 344 suppliers, 222 are SMEs, which accounts for 65% of all suppliers
+• Health – 344 suppliers, 222 are SMEs, accounting for 65% of all suppliers

 This strong SME presence gives the NHS a diverse, competitive marketplace that drives value, innovation and resilience.